-#13: Meat lovers will like to know that Chiavalon family produces, not only the best olive oil in Istria, but also awesome homemade pork salami.
+#13: Meat lovers will like to know that the Chiavalon family produces, not only the best olive oil in Istria but also awesome homemade pork salami.
 They raise their own pigs in the nearby woods.

 #14: You can explore Vodnjan's street in an old carriage pulled by Istrian working donkeys.

-We hope we've given you enough reasons to visit Vodnjan?
+We hope that we've given you enough reasons to visit Vodnjan.
 So on your next trip to Istria, don't just skip Vodnjan.
 Stop by, explore, and get to know bumblebees.

 Any questions?
 Please, leave them in the comments below.